 The two stations after the airport heading into the city are extremely busy during peak hours.
 Any time from about 7.30-9am hundreds of commuters pour into the train at both Mascot suburban and Green Square Stations.
 The area is also home to lots of corporate offices, so plenty of people already on the train alight here.
 The exits for both of these stations are in the middle of the train so if you don’t need to get off here avoiding these middle carriages is a good idea.
 There is almost always much, much more room at the front and the rear of the train.

 The train travels around the city via a loop known as the City Circle.

-If you are getting off the train at Central the front of the train in the best place to ride because the lift at Central is at the front of the platform.
-If you have large bags, it is worth taking the lift as the stairs are crowded with commuters running late for work or changing trains.
+If you are getting off the train at Central the front of the train in the best place to ride.
+The only lift here is at the city end (front) of the platform.
+If you have large bags, I recommend taking the lift as the stairs are crowded with commuters running late for work or changing trains.
 Change trains at Central for country NSW trains, Kings Cross and Bondi Junction trains and the Blue Mountains trains.

 If you are getting off at Museum, ride the back of the train to exit at Liverpool Street and the front of the train for the Bathurst Street (Hyde Park) exit.
-Museum Station in the only city station without a lift so if you have heavy luggage make sure you are at the back of the train.
+Museum Station has a lift at the Liverpool Street exit so if you have heavy luggage make sure you are at the back of the train.

 Next stop is Circular Quay – if this is your first time in Sydney get ready for a great view of the Harbour Bridge from the right-hand side of the train.
 There are exits here at both ends of the platform and lifts in the middle.